 A truly global degree

 Your MBA will be recognised across the globe, making you an attractive hire for a wide range of industries and companies.
-Over a quarter of Alliance MBS Full-time MBAs changed role, country, and industry after completing their degree in 2018.
+According to our latest employment report, over a quarter of Alliance MBS full-time MBAs changed role, country and industry after completing their degree.
 An MBA will give you the flexibility to chase your dreams wherever they take you.
-With 90 nationalities represented in our 2020 MBA cohorts, you will also have the opportunity to expand your horizons by working and learning alongside a diverse group of candidates.
+With 90 nationalities represented in our 2020 MBA cohort, you will also have the opportunity to expand your horizons by working and learning alongside a diverse group of candidates.

 Expert support for your career

 An MBA programme will provide you with career support during and after your degree.
-Extra-curricular events like business competitions and networking opportunities will also help you develop your skills and expand your professional connections.
-Chris Garnett, Head of Postgraduate Careers & Employability at AMBS explains, “MBAs receive career support throughout their academic journey at AMBS.
-Our dedicated team of Senior Careers Consultants will get to know you personally and you will have unlimited access to 1:1 support with the team, plus weekly sessions and a range of online materials.
-In addition through our external-facing activities, we bring a wide range of recruiters and opportunities to campus and can facilitate meetings with our alumni across the globe.”
+Extra-curricular events, like business competitions and networking opportunities, will also help you develop your skills and expand your professional connections.
+Chris Garnett, Head of Postgraduate Careers & Employability at Alliance MBS explains, “MBAs receive career support throughout their academic journey at AMBS.
+Our dedicated team of Senior Careers Consultants will get to know you personally and you will have unlimited access to 1:1 support from the team, plus weekly sessions and a range of online materials.
+In addition, through our external-facing activities we bring a wide range of recruiters and opportunities to campus, and we can facilitate meetings with our alumni across the globe.”

 It’s not guaranteed, but it’s true that one of the benefits of an MBA is the salary that comes with it.
-In the latest Financial Times survey, Alliance MBS MBAs averaged a 102% salary increase in their first three years after graduating.*
+In the latest Financial Times survey, Alliance MBS MBAs averaged a 102% salary increase three years after graduating.*

 Learn more about our MBA programmes >>